 In addition to being a good speaker, being a trusted HR practitioner requires that you be a good listener by deploying the skill of active listening.

 Active listening means being present and listening to seek true understanding, not just waiting for the chance to respond or to communicate your point.

-Advising and Coaching Skills
+3. Coaching Skills

 On any given day, you may need to serve in this role for a diverse range of people from new employees, to first-level line managers, to executive leaders.